Alborz province

 Alborz province (استان البرز) (Note: Also romanized as Ostān-e Alborz) is one of the 31 provinces of Iran.
-Its capital is the city of Karaj, which lies 10 km west of Tehran, at the foothills of the Alborz mountains.
+Its capital is the city of Karaj, which lies 40 km west of Tehran, at the foothills of the Alborz mountains.
 Alborz is Iran's smallest province in area.

 History

-In 2010, Karaj, Nazarabad, and Savojbolagh Counties were separated from Tehran province in the establishment of Alborz province.
+In 2010, Karaj, Nazarabad, and Savojbolagh Counties were separated from Tehran Province with the establishment of Alborz Province.

 Demographics

 Ethnicity

-The majority of the population of Alborz identify as ethnic Persians.
+The majority of the population of Alborz identifies as ethnic Persians.

 Population

 At the time of the 2006 National Census, the counties that were later to form the province had a total population of 2,053,233.
-The first census after the creation of Alborz province counted 2,412,513 people in 2011.
+The first census after the creation of Alborz Province counted 2,412,513 people in 2011.
 The 2016 census measured the population of the province as 2,712,400 people.

 Administrative divisions

-The population history and structural changes of Alborz province's administrative divisions over two censuses are shown in the following table.
+The population history and structural changes of Alborz Province's administrative divisions over two censuses are shown in the following table.